Shopify/hydrogen-v1/docs/framework/react-server-components.md

 Developers might be familiar with a "facade file" pattern, where similar files are re-exported from a shared `index.js` file in a folder.
 This pattern is not supported in React Server Components when mixing client components with server components.

-Instead, developers wishing to use the facade pattern should create separate files for client and server components:
+Instead, developers wishing to use the facade pattern should create separate files for client components and server components:

 {% codeblock file, filename: 'components/index.js' %}